bjherger/public-talks/proposals/2018/brainstorming.md

  - Data Science & Project Management: Lessons from managing Data Science projects at a Fortune 100 company
  - Agile for Data Scientists: Or, stepping stones to a happier, more productive team
  - Machine Learning with Unstructured Text
+ - Passwords in plain sight: Using Deep Learning to find sensitive data

 ## Conferences to apply to